michaelnguyenwex/azure-devops-mcp/README.md

     - Required permissions: `repo` (for private repos) or `public_repo` (for public repos)
     - Used for automated error triage to fetch commit history and analyze potential root causes

+**OpenAI (recommended - used by default for AI-powered test step parsing):**
+*   `OPENAI_API_KEY`: Your OpenAI API key
+*   `OPENAI_API_BASE_URL`: OpenAI API endpoint URL (e.g., "https://api.openai.com/v1")
+    - Used by default for AI-powered natural language parsing of test steps
+    - Model used: `azure-gpt-4o-mini` (cost-effective and fast)
+    - Automatically falls back to rule-based parsing if not configured

 You can set these variables in your shell environment or by creating a `.env` file in the root of this project with the following format:

 ```env